hide6644/novel_react/README.md

 ## Logging
 The application is configured to output logs to the `logs/` directory:
-- `novel-app.log`: General application logs.
+- `app.log`: General application logs.
 - `error.log`: Error-level logs.
 - `debug.log`: Debug-level logs for the application package.
 - `sql.log`: SQL statements and Hibernate logs.